University of Cape Town: Student life

 In addition to the plethora of student societies, there are several student organisations dedicated to the development of communities surrounding the university in the Cape Metropolitan Area.
 Some of the biggest include: SHAWCO, Ubunye and RAG.
 Recently, several students movements have developed, such as the Green Campus Initiative.

 Rankings

+The University of Cape Town has, for many consecutive years, ranked as the top university not only in South Africa, but across the continent of Africa.
+In the 2026 QS World University Rankings, UCT ranked first in the categories of Academic Reputation, Employer Reputation, Sustainability, and Web Impact.
+In July 2026, UCT was named second best nationally and regionally in the more widely accepted and objective Center for World University Rankings (CWUR), following the University of the Witwatersrand.
+CWUR places more weight on education and employability scores than other traditional ranking systems, which use research output and subjective surveys to rank universities worldwide.

-The university received a rank of 198 in the 2019 QS World University Rankings, a rank of 164 in the 2026 Times Higher Education World University Rankings, and a rank of 201–300 in the Shanghai Academic Ranking of World Universities.
+The university received a rank of 150 in the 2026 QS Rankings, a rank of 164 in the 2026 Times Higher Education World University Rankings, and a rank of 201–300 in the 2024 Shanghai Academic Ranking of World Universities.

 The faculties of Commerce, Law and Medicine have appeared in the top 100 faculties internationally.
 The Faculty of Law achieved a global rank of 40 in the 2014 QS World University Rankings by Subject.